AARP Eye Center

 Plus, studies have shown that exercising outdoors, particularly in green or natural settings, is a mood booster, and the Wander Women wholeheartedly agree.

 “It’s like total joy out there,” Kristy said.

 Hoping to inspire other older adults to hit the trails, Kristy posts their adventures on YouTube.
 Her message to their nearly 4000 followers is simple: Get outside.

-To read the full story about the adventures of the Wander Women, go to ‘Wander Women’ Cross the Country to Find Adventure and check out these articles in Staying Sharp:
+To read the full story about the adventures of the Wander Women, go to ‘Wander Women’ Cross the Country to Find Adventure.

 This content is provided for informational purposes only and is not intended to provide any expert, professional or specialty advice or recommendations.
 Readers are urged to consult with their medical providers for all questions.